sidhant97/DesignDoctrine/prototype/Prototype.md

 ![img_1.png](img_1.png)

-**Problem with Solution 1 :** Both objects have identical code, which is not in accordance with our use case statement.
+**Problem with Solution 1 :** Both objects have identical hash code, which is not in accordance with our use case statement.

 **Solution 2** :